wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - Ran migration files and successfully created all tables in the database.

 - Next step is to check if I could add data into the tables as well as if my authentication would work.

+## 03/24/3024

+- As an "engineer", first time thinking about how to reduce cost, which I should have be thinking about all the time.
+My Heroku database plan is up to $50/month to get my apps work right now.
+Actually I was able to create a postgres database using AWS 12-month free database plan last night (thinking it'd be nice to both reduce cost and put AWS on my resume), but wasn't able to connect it with my app.
+But I did get a list of free database plans on different platforms, including AWS, Microsoft Azure, Google Cloud, Firebase, etc, ranging from 3 to 12 months per account.

+- Another solution is to optimize my code.
+Last year, Amanda and I tried to implement Reudx refactor before deployment in order to reduce database interactions, but Sam told us there's little change in cost after they had done the same.

+- At least I've started thinking about solving "real-world" problem, i.e. saving money, now.
+Much better than when being asked what kind of real-world problem I've faced and how I've solved them, I'd tend to say that actually I never encountered any real-world problem as an engineer...